Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 1 - Introduction.md

   `tiefdownconverter convert` will do a few things:
   - Create a new folder for the current compilation.
 That way, you have a history.
-  - Combine all the input files into a single file.
-The resulting path is passed to preprocessors via the `COMBINED_OUTPUT` parameter.
   - Run Pandoc conversion to TeX, EPUB, or Typst.
 This uses Lua filters and preprocessors that are defined in the `manifest.toml` file.
   - Run XeLaTeX on all TeX templates, Typst on all Typst templates, and so on.
 It even